 Risk Owner Mitigation Change Impact Likelihood Operational 5.
 Talent acquisition and retention Attracting and retaining specialised staff is crucial to the success of our business as we diversify.
-COO Emphasise Getech's energy transition vision, offer competitive compensation packages and benefits, and foster a Company culture that is appealing to potential talent. ⊗ 2 4 6.
+CO0 Emphasise Getech's energy transition vision, offer competitive compensation packages and benefits, and foster a Company culture that is appealing to potential talent. $\odot$ 2 4 6.
 Data security Loss or theft of data could devalue our assets and compromise our ability to sell the data.
-CFO Conduct periodic audits of disaster recovery processes and controls, ensure appropriate data licence agreements with customers, and invest in IT security along with regular IT security audits. () 4 3 Financial 7.
+CFO Conduct periodic audits of disaster recovery processes and controls, ensure appropriate data licence agreements with customers, and invest in IT security along with regular IT security audits. $\odot$ 4 3 Financial 7.
 Revenue visibility Inability to accurately forecast revenue could lead to suboptimal planning and decision-making.
 CFO Strategically grow recurring revenues by positioning core products and services, reducing the Group's reliance on one-off transactions.
-Pursue diversified revenue growth, and maintain careful budgeting, regular forecasting, and performance reviews against targets. ⊗ 4 5 8.
+Pursue diversified revenue growth, and maintain careful budgeting, regular forecasting, and performance reviews against targets. $\overline{\bigcirc}$ 4 5 8.
 Liquidity and cash flow risk The Group may struggle to meet short-term financial demands due to a volatile working capital cycle.
 CFO Monitor cash flow forecasts and future income levels regularly to pre-empt liquidity issues.
-Implement careful budgeting and maintain tight control over expenditures to mitigate risk. ⊗ 4 4 9.
+Implement careful budgeting and maintain tight control over expenditures to mitigate risk. $\overline{\bigcirc}$ 4 4 9.
 Cost inflation An increase in cash costs can lead to reduced profitability, limiting our investment capacity and potentially affecting our share price.
 CFO Implement a thorough budgeting process to manage expenses effectively.
 Closely monitor and evaluate costs while ensuring fair compensation, justified by the value created.
-Utilise a decision review process and phased decision-making approach for capital expenditure decisions. ⊗ 4 4 10.
+Utilise a decision review process and phased decision-making approach for capital expenditure decisions. $\overline{\bigcirc}$ 4 4 10.
 H2 Green funding Securing sufficient and timely funding for H2 Green's green hydrogen hubs' development is critical.
 Economic or market fluctuations, shifts in government policy or other external factors may affect available funding sources, potentially delaying or halting project development.
-Executive Chair expenditure decisions.
-3 3
+Executive Chair H2 Green actively pursues a diversified funding strategy, combining government grants, development expenditure investors, partnerships and other sources.
+This approach not only spreads risk but also fosters relationships across the sector, creating additional strategic opportunities.
+Furthermore, H2 Green remains engaged with policy developments to ensure eligibility for any upcoming funding opportunities.
+Its robust business case, showcasing the commercial viability and environmental benefits of its projects, also strengthens its position in competitive funding scenarios.
+0 3 3